-Whether you plan to be an owner-operator or hire some other employees, deciding to operate a trucking company is a big step, but it can be a rewarding one.
-This being said, there are steps involved with the process of turning your ideas into a business model that’s right for you.
-To help point you in the right direction, here are seven steps for a successful trucking company to keep in mind.
+Whether you plan to be an owner-operator or hire additional drivers, deciding to operate a trucking company is a big step, but it can be a rewarding one.
+To help point you in the right direction, here are seven often overlooked points to consider when running your trucking company.
 You might also want to consider reading How to Create a Successful Trucking Company in 5 Steps

 Getting lost and not being aware of loading/unloading locations are just some of the many things that can eat into your time if you are trying to run a successful trucking business.
 Plus, you’ll have a bunch of mundane tasks, like keeping track of invoices and fuel expenses, that can take up a lot of your time as well.
 Therefore, it can be helpful to manage your time better by:

 - Making a list of your top priorities